lwyKevin/Evolution-of-Game-Genres-Over-Time-Steam-/README.md

 But why has the genre shifted?

+Or

+**Why have game genres and themes changed over the past 20 years?**

+**Are there emerging genres or themes that could be popular in the upcoming decade?**

 That's what we want to find out.

 We will look at data from Steam, which is one of the largest digital game distribution platforms in the world.